Dr. JoAnn Yanez, AANMC executive director, joins KCAA’s NBC LA affiliate On the Brink to discuss how your food choices can impact your health.

 Tobin Brinker: And I’m Tobin Brinker.

 Erin Brinker: And we are On the Brink, the morning show on KCAA AM 1050 FM 106.5 and FM 102.3.
 I want to welcome back to the show Dr. JoAnn Yanez.
 She is Executive Director for the Association of Accredited Naturopathic Medical Colleges.
-In addition to that, she is the Chair of the Academic Collaborative for Integrative Health.
+In addition to that, she is the past chair of the Academic Collaborative for Integrative Health.
 She also serves on the Integrative Health Policy Consortium Education Committee.
 Weaving a passion for illness prevention into her professional life, Dr. Yanez’s career has spanned advocacy, academia, patient care, and public health.
 She joins us once a month to talk about issues related to health and naturopathic medicine.

 Erin Brinker: Dr. Yanez, welcome back.